sitepoint/debian-image-builder/init.d/README.md

 ## init.d scripts ##
+This script is added to generated images and executed on boot.

+* `generate-ssh-hostkeys`
+  Generate host keys if they do not exist.

-These scripts are added to the generated EC2 image and executed on boot.
+These additioanl scripts are added to generated EC2 images.

-The scripts are required for the following tasks:

 * `ec2-get-credentials`
   Retrieve and install the SSH public key to /root/authorized_keys.